-Rarely does a season go by without Bayern Munich's Robert Lewandowski breaking a record for club or country and the 2019/20 campaign is proving no different for Europe's most elite No9.
+Rarely does a matchday go by without Robert Lewandowski breaking a record for Bayern Munich, and the 2020/21 campaign proved no different for Europe's most elite No9.

 A four-time winner of the Torjägerkanone award for the league's top goalscorer, here's an overview of the records the Polish start striker already has to his name: